 1) Because we all fall under the social contract.
 (No, it’s not a piece of paper.
-It means when you live amongst a society then it is necessary to relinquish certain freedoms in order to peacefully co-exist).
-Thank, Thomas Hobbs for that one.
+It means when you live amongst a society then it is necessary to relinquish certain freedoms in order to peacefully co-exist.
+I would argue this is a logical absolute.
+In order to have a free society or ANY society you must relinquish certain freedoms as to not breach the freedoms and rights of another).
+Thank Thomas Hobbs for that one.

 2) Because hate speech is harmful and abusive, which should be rightfully limited by the government.
-(This goes into Mill’s no harm principle, that the only times a government can/ought exercise power is when it harms others).
+(The old platitude “sticks and stones may break my bones but words don’t hurt”, is both silly and wrong.
+Words do hurt!
+Words can have a positive and negative affect on others.
+This goes into Mill’s no harm principle, that the only times a government can/ought exercise power is when it harms others).

-3) Because it’s appeals to our civil liberties.
-(Lets remember in civics limiting rights is part and parcel of having civil rights because there are positive and negative rights.
+3) Because it appeals to our civil liberties, (Let’s remember in civics limiting rights is part and parcel of having civil rights because there are positive and negative rights.
 Yes, you have the freedom to things but also from things).

-Lets not fall into a slippery slope because this shouldn’t be equated to fascism.
-The beauty of a republic is that we are able to revisit old statues and amend them at any time.
+4) Because within a Republic everything is self-correcting.
+(The beauty of a republic is that we are always able to revisit old statues and amend them at any time.
 So if we were to limit freedom of speech nothing would be absolute.
-So even if we struggle to understand what is harmful and abusive speech we can always go back and revisit old statutes and discuss them in a ceremonious way.
+So even if we struggle to understand what is harmful and abusive speech we can always go back and revisit old statutes and discuss them in a ceremonious way).

 – Jubilee Nunnallee 6/11/2017